-Download The Complete Guide to Scheduling in Asana now completely free of charge.
-Designed to help leaders and their Executive Assistants (EA) achieve true greatness by freeing up quality time to invest in what matters most.
+We designed our complimentary Complete Guide to Scheduling in Asana, to help leaders and their Executive Assistants (EA) achieve true greatness by freeing up quality time to invest in what matters most.
 We hope you find it valuable.

 Whether it’s wanting to know “How do I schedule a meeting in Asana?”
 Or “How can scheduling efficiency be improved?” — understanding how to use Asana to manage schedules is vital for busy executives and their Executive Assistants (EA).

 This article covers the following top ten items:

 - What is Scheduling?

 - How To Use Asana

 - A Story Showing the Real Difference This Can Make

 - Is a Lack of Structure or Transparency Causing Issues?